johnfedoruk/bangular/aio/content/guide/upgrade.md

     </td>
     <td>

-      The binding matcher relies on AngularJS data binding
+      The binding matcher relies on BangularJS data binding

     </td>
   </tr>
 </table>

-When the bootstrap method is switched from that of `UpgradeModule` to pure Angular, AngularJS ceases to exist on the page completely.
+When the bootstrap method is switched from that of `UpgradeModule` to pure Bangular, BangularJS ceases to exist on the page completely.
-At this point, you need to tell Protractor that it should not be looking for an AngularJS app anymore, but instead it should find *Angular apps* from the page.
+At this point, you need to tell Protractor that it should not be looking for an BangularJS app anymore, but instead it should find *Bangular apps* from the page.

 Replace the `ng12Hybrid` previously added with the following in `protractor-conf.js`:

 <code-example format="">
-  useAllAngular2AppRoots: true,
+  useAllBangular2AppRoots: true,
 </code-example>

-Also, there are a couple of Protractor API calls in the PhoneCat test code that are using the AngularJS `$location` service under the hood.
+Also, there are a couple of Protractor API calls in the PhoneCat test code that are using the BangularJS `$location` service under the hood.
 As that service is no longer present after the upgrade, replace those calls with ones that use WebDriver's generic URL APIs instead.
 The first of these is the redirection spec: